ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 *   **Card Rank (Highest to Lowest within a suit):**
     *   **4-Player:** J > 9 > A > 10 > K > Q > 8 > 7
     *   **3-Player:** J > 9 > A > 10 > K > Q
+*   **Card Secrecy:** Players must keep their cards hidden from other players at all times.
+No player should know which cards other players have except when cards are played or when the trump is revealed.
 *   **Round Objective:** For each round of play, the objective for the bidding team (4p) or the lone bidder (3p) is to win tricks whose cumulative card point value is equal to or greater than their final contract bid.
 The opposing players aim to prevent this by capturing valuable point cards in their own tricks.
 Each round is scored independently based on whether this objective is met.
 *   **Trump Suit:** One suit is designated as the "Trump" suit for each round by the final bidder.
     *   **Hidden Trump:** The trump suit is chosen secretly by the final bidder and is not announced initially.
 Until the trump suit is revealed, cards of the trump suit are treated exactly the same as any plain suit card with no special superiority.